Saboten758/Retro-Pulse/README.md

 - Utilizes accelerometer, magnetometer, gyroscope and light sensors.
 - Displays real-time sensor data.
 - Interactive button to start/stop sensor updates.
-- Very Simple UI
+- Very Simple UI.
-- Additional Device Info
+- Additional Device Info.
-- Automatic flashlight in the dark (Only on devices with a light sensor)
+- Automatic flashlight in the dark (only on devices with a light sensor).

 ## Installation